onewelcome/identity-cloud-documentation/docs/products/access/release-notes/index.md

 ### Improvements
 * We introduced caching for Tulip's JWKS endpoint, so the certificates are no longer fetched during every authentication.

+### Bugs
+* Fixed a bug that caused calls to the [ConfigAPI](../api-reference/config-api/identity-provider-api.md) to fail when the Authenication Method was set to PrivateKeyJWT.

 ## Release date 2023-06-22

 ### Features